-NERD OUT FIRST OUT - Animal Crossing: New Horizons (First Impressions)
+NERD OUT FIRST OUT: Animal Crossing New Horizons

 My First experience with the Nook inc Deserted Island Getaway Package

 It’s been 8 years since the last main series Animal Crossing game.
 So, in all that time how much has changed?
 With the release of Animal Crossing New Horizons yesterday, a lot of long-time fans like myself are getting used to all the new features.
 Here are my initial impressions of the game now that I have experienced 2 days of my new life on a deserted island.

 From the ground up